gbif/clickhouse-map-poc/README.md

 The following illustrates the general procedure, but may have errors.

+The browser is issuing SQL directly to the clickhouse server.
+The SQL aggregates to pixel level, applies styling and returns a byte array for the tile.
+Leaflet is used to copy (not parse) the byte array straight onto the canvas.
+In production an intermediate service might sit between the browser and clickhouse.
+The SQL can be adjusted to replicate any of the dimensions supported by the GBIF v2 map API.

 ### Prepare data

 This is using the production GBIF Hive warehouse.
 It would be easy to port this to use Iceberg.